 - Find Books about Sobriety ( AA, mindfulness recovery)

-- Go to a meeting with them and coffee afterward- if this applies
+- Go to a meeting with them and have coffee afterward- if this applies

-What Kind of Support is Helpful for Alcoholics?
+What Kind of Support Is Most Helpful in Maintaining Sobriety?

 Hands down, the most supportive gesture or action is to not drink around your friend.
 This is especially true if your friend was once your drinking buddy.
 Getting sober requires a new outlook and often leaving behind drinking friends.
 A real friend who does not have a problem with drinking should hang out with someone who needs friends and not drink.
 Recovery is very often lonely.
-Even though alcohol is the number one abused substance, many people don’t quit when they should, and those who do are in small numbers compared to the rest of the world.
+Even though alcohol is the number one abused substance, many people don’t quit when they should, and those who do are rarely successful in breaking the cycle of addiction on their own.

-EVOKE Coconut Creek Offers Personalized Treatment for Alcoholics
+Evoke Coconut Creek Offers Treatment Programs for Alcoholism

-Do not let your friend or loved one go another day drunk.
-They need a lot of help to get to treatment.
-It is about supporting them through the process.
-We make admission to all of our evidence-based programs simple.
+If alcohol is destroying the meaningful aspects of life and relationships for you or a loved one, then do not wait to seek professional help.
+At Evoke Coconut Creek, we make admission to all of our evidence-based programs simple.
 First, speak to us about the types of treatment we provide, and we will outline the next steps and have your loved one admitted today.
-Call now to begin.
+Call 866.693.3871 now to begin the journey towards sobriety.